Aripiprazole long-acting injection will be given to you by your doctor or nurse every month.

 Some side-effects of aripiprazole could affect your balance or make you feel unsteady and put you at risk of falling.
 Take extra care if you are frail, elderly or have any other risk factors for falls.
 Your doctor may also prescribe a lower dose of medication.

 If you experience any other symptoms which you think may be due to the medicine, please speak with your doctor or pharmacist for further advice.

 If you suspect that you have had an overdose of this medicine, go to the accident and emergency department of your local hospital at once.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Abilify Maintena® 400 mg powder and solvent for prolonged-release suspension for injection; Otsuka Pharmaceuticals (UK) Ltd, The electronic Medicines Compendium.
-Dated March 2015.
+Manufacturer's PIL, Abilify Maintena® 300 mg and 400 mg powder and solvent for prolonged-release suspension for injection; Otsuka Pharmaceuticals (UK) Ltd, The electronic Medicines Compendium.
+Dated October 2020.